-We believe that wearing our uniform is an important sign that our students take pride in belonging to St Angela's Ursuline School and are willing to be part of all aspects of school life.
-We expect parents and carers to support us in ensuring that correct uniform is worn at all times.
+We believe that the wearing of uniform is an important sign that our students take pride in belonging to St Angela's Ursuline and are willing to take part in all aspects of school life.
+We expect parents and carers to support us in ensuring that the correct uniform is worn at all times.

-The uniform is as follows:
+The uniform is as follows:-